 NRO is a non-resident ordinary saving account.
-As per the name both accounts, NRO and NRE can be used by NRI to save their money.
-But, the difference is their money must be generated from Indian source for NRO Account and for NRE Account, deposit money must be generated from the external source.
+As per the name of both accounts, NRO and NRE can be used by NRI to save their money.
+But, the difference is their money must be generated from an Indian source for NRO Account, and for NRE Account, deposit money must be generated from the external source.
 Customers can withdraw their deposit money only in Indian Currency.

 When you go to the IBPS Interview, it can be asked how many types of risk a bank can face?
 So, we have mentioned all about the risk faced by a bank in the table below: -